Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

     public
 ```

-Finally, you can associate it with the server instance with:
+Instead, if you do not want to associate it to a specific port, you can omit the `--port` parameter and associate it with a server instance by running:

 ```bash
 openstack server add floating ip testinstance1 {floating_ip}